How to complain

 Unsolicited telesales calls

-If you get a sales call you didn't ask for, contact the organisation who called you and tell them you no longer want to be called by them.
+If you get a sales call you did not ask for, contact the organisation who called you and tell them you no longer want to be called by them.

 You should also register your phone number with the Telephone Preference Service (TPS).